 - Class of 1968 Memories (PDF)

 - The Health Sciences unit was created within the University.
+This meant the School of Nursing became independent of the Medical School.
 M. Isabel Harris appointed acting Dean of the School of Nursing and became the first dean in 1970.

 1950 - 1959

-- A master’s degree in nursing administration begins.
+- A master’s degree in nursing administration was added.

-- Did you know that Elva Walker Spillane was the first president of the School of Nursing Foundation that was established by Katherine Densford in 1958 as an independent foundation?
-The school was one of the first to have its own foundation.
-Later joined with the University of Minnesota Foundation.
+- Elva Walker Spillane was the first president of the School of Nursing Foundation that was established by Katharine Densford as an independent foundation.
+The school was one of the first to have its own foundation which later joined with the University of Minnesota Foundation.

 - The School of Nursing Alumnae Association joined the University’s General Alumni Association.